-An excess of macronutrients in the adipose tissues stimulates them to release inflammatory mediators and reduces the production of adiponectin, which renders the body into a state of oxidative stress, as well as chronic inflammation.
+An excess of macronutrients in the fatty tissues stimulates them to release inflammatory mediators.
+It reduces the production of adiponectin, which renders the body in a state of oxidative stress and chronic inflammation.

-The increased level of inflammation (IL-6) stimulates the liver to synthesize and stimulate C-reactive protein.
+The increased level of inflammation (IL-6) stimulates the liver to synthesize and boost C-reactive protein.

-Adiponectin improves insulin sensitivity and has an anti-inflammatory function, so a reduction in levels will impair fasting glucose, leading to the development of Type 2 diabetes.
+Adiponectin improves insulin sensitivity and has an anti-inflammatory function, so a reduction in levels will impair fasting glucose, leading to Type 2 diabetes.

 Added to the dysfunctions associated with obesity that stimulate oxidative stress, the sustained inflammation in the body contributes to more obesity-linked complications.

 The health risks of obesity are conditions like hypertension, metabolic syndrome, cancer (breast, ovarian, prostrate, endometrial, colon, liver, and kidney), and cardiovascular disease.